Authentic print in a classroom reflects what is valued and important to the community.

 Refer to the word wall throughout the instructional day.
 Teach children how to use it as a reference so they learn how to use it independently.
 Play word wall games to get children comfortable with finding words and familiar with the words that are on the word wall.

-A good rule of thumb is to choose approximately three to five new words a week to introduce to your students.
-You can select these words from the students’ writing (the high frequency words they use and misspell most often) or from common high frequency word lists such as the Dolch list (which has 220 of the most common high frequency words) or the more recent Fry list which has 1000 high frequency words.
+A good rule of thumb is to choose approximately three to five new words a week to introduce to your children.
+You can select these words from the children’s writing (the high frequency words they use and misspell most often) or from common high frequency word lists such as the Dolch list (which has 220 of the most common high frequency words) or the more recent Fry list which has 1000 high frequency words.
 Once you have selected and written your words on index cards, follow these steps when introducing each word:

 - Show and say the word.